JLizardo019/Sloth-Horoscopes/README.md

 <!-- It is good practice to add an about or summary -->
 ## About

-The Sloth Horoscopes Website is allows you to select your zodiac sign and tell you a horoscope based on what type of sloth you are.
+The Sloth Horoscopes Website allows you to select your zodiac sign and tell you a horoscope based on what type of sloth you are.
 It is meant to be a fun, whimiscal interpretation of horoscopes.
 Sloths are my favorite animal.

 <!-- Any knowledge or tools you will need before hand -->
 ### Prerequisites